Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Proof of Theorem

-To justify the separation procedures in Section \ref{sect:SeparateAngAndRadialEqs}, one would need the assumption that the solution $\psi(r)$ is integrable, which is \textit{a priori} unknown.
-Therefore, we apply cutoff to the solution both to the future and to the past, and then do separation for the wave equation which the gained function satisfies.
+To justify the separation procedures in Section \ref{sect:SeparateAngAndRadialEqs}, the assumption that the solution $\psi$ is integrable (recall Definition \ref{def:regularandintegrable}) is sufficient, but this is \textit{a priori} unknown.
+Therefore, we apply cutoffs in time to the solution both to the future and to the past, and then do separation for the wave equation which the gained function satisfies.